CryptoManufaktur-io/celestia-docker/README.md

 Docker compose for Celestia.

-Meant to be used with central-proxy-docker for traefik and Prometheus remote write; use :ext-network.yml in COMPOSE_FILE inside .env in that case.
+Meant to be used with [central-proxy-docker](https://github.com/CryptoManufaktur-io/central-proxy-docker) for traefik and Prometheus remote write; use `:ext-network.yml` in `COMPOSE_FILE` inside `.env` in that case.

+## Quick setup

+Run `cp default.env .env`, then `nano .env`, and update values like MONIKER, NETWORK, and either SNAPSHOT or RAPID_SYNC_URL if you prefer to sync using one of these methods.

+If you want the consensus node RPC ports exposed locally, use `rpc-shared.yml` in `COMPOSE_FILE` inside `.env`.

+- `./celestiad install` brings in docker-ce, if you don't have Docker installed already.
+- `docker compose run --rm create-validator-keys` creates the consensus/validator node keys
+- `./celestiad up`

+To update the software, run `./celestiad update` and then `./celestiad up`

 ## celestia-app